jjcfrancisco/popgis/README.md

 # popgis
-A blazing fast way to insert Shapefiles & GeoJSON into a PostGIS database.
+A blazing fast way to insert GeoJSON & ShapeFile into a PostGIS database.

 ## Install
 *Upcoming...*